Antondimitrov9605/Biography/README.md

 Solididy- Ethereum
 Rust - Solana

+A Rust and Solidity-based off-chain AI vulnerability detection system for smart contracts on Solana and Ethereum.
+Uses BERT embeddings and ML classification for real-time threat analysis.
+Aims to improve DeFi security via scalable, decentralized auditing tools.

-3. AI-driven application for asteroid discovery
+2. AI-driven application for asteroid discovery
+   A machine learning-based platform for automatic asteroid detection using NASA/Pan-STARRS datasets.
+   Integrates with Solana to register discoveries as NFTs and timestamped claims,
+    enabling new scientific provenance and citizen science incentive mechanisms.

-4. Integration of blockchain and AI for port logistics and operational efficiency
+3. Integration of blockchain and AI for port logistics and operational efficiency A Solana-powered supply chain optimization system for ports, combining AI route prediction with tokenized logistics assets.
+   Designed to boost operational efficiency and transparency in maritime and port operations.

-5. Decentralized investment crypto fund
+4. Decentralized investment crypto fund
+   A decentralized crypto investment fund with AI strategy ranking and governance mechanisms, built on Solana using SPL tokens, smart contract voting and investor dashboards.
+   Focus on transparency, community engagement, and performance analytics.

-6. Quantum Library – a blockchain-integrated scientific publication repository
+5. Quantum Library – a blockchain-integrated scientific publication repository A decentralized repository for scientific research papers, powered by blockchain timestamping, quantum-proof storage, and NFT-based peer review tracking.
+Uses Solana for metadata, access rights, and public proof of originality.

-7. Space-themed video game with AI-based crypto-economy
+6. Space-themed video game with AI-based crypto-economy A play-to-earn strategy game using Solana for in-game assets and AI to balance the in-game economy.
+   Players explore space, trade, and conquer, while assets are represented by compressed NFTs and staking mechanics.

-8. A Private Tech/AI School for Students (Primary/Secondary)
+7. A Private Tech/AI School for Students (Primary/Secondary)
+ An educational platform and token-gated AI academy for children (ages 10–18) with Solana-based identity, achievements, and rewards system.
+Uses AI tutors, interactive dashboards and gamification to engage young learners in blockchain and AI.